alonfaiman/RomanNumbers/README.md

 # RomanNumbers
-This is a Roman Numbers kotlin function to test if a given string number is a vaild roman number
+This is a Roman Numbers function to test if a given string number is a vaild roman number

 The supported letters are: